 We have more information on managing side-effects and symptoms of metastatic prostate cancer.

 What tests will I have?

-You may have more tests to find out how far the cancer has spread.
+You may have tests to find out how far the cancer has spread.
+If you are generally not very well it may not be necessary to do extra tests.
+Your doctor will still be able to recommend treatment.
 Some of these tests can also be used to check how you are responding to treatment.

 PSA blood test